smhg/gettext-parser/README.md

 > *Please note:* starting with version 3 only latest LTS and latest stable node versions are supported. **Use version 2 with older node versions.**

+## Installation
+To install the library, run the following command:

+    npm install gettext-parser --save-dev

 ## Usage

 Include the library: